 Now, what I’ve learned is the cure for confusion is twofold.
 Whether you go to consultants, or great coaches, or a counselor two things you have to do to eliminate confusion.

 Number one, you have to reduce complexity.
 When your life is getting confusing, you’ve got to get your playbook and make it thin.
 You’ve got to get all the extraneous things and get, the old business adage, right?
 K-I-S-S?
 Keep it simple, stupid.
-That’s what you gotta do.
+That’s what you’ve got to do.

 The second thing, however, is another acronym that, I don’t know if I made up but I’ll take credit for it.
 G-B-T-T-B. You won’t find that in the Business Review at Harvard.
-But you’ve got to reduce complexity and then you’ve gotta increase clarity.
-You gotta get clear, “Where am I?
+But you’ve got to reduce complexity and then you’ve got to increase clarity.
+You’ve got to get clear, “Where am I?
 What’s the situation?
 What do I need to do and why?”

 And as I’ve studied it, I saw very clearly, there are at least six basics when Moses looks at all of life, in complexity.
-If Moses were here and we could put him in this chair and we could do Q & A and give him a microphone.
+If Moses were here and we could do Q & A and give him a microphone.
 I think Moses would tell us the truth of Psalm 90.
 And we would say, “Well, what about one of my kids that’s having a struggle?
 And, you know, my marriage, I’m really struggling in that one right now.
 And, by the way, what about terrorists?”
 And I think Moses would say, “You know what?
 Life can be very complex.”

 And when you see the basics, you’ll be able to come out of your confusion and make wise decisions.
 Are you ready?